axlyaguana11/axlyaguana11/README.md

 Hi there!
 Here you'll find about me, my projects and some of my blog articles about **data science**.

 ## Who am I? 🤵
 My name is Axel Yaguana (hi/him/his).
 I like to use data to solve problems and help people.
 Since I was a child I was interested in science and, maybe, that's why I'm pursuing a career in data science.
-One of my values is **never stop learning**, that's the key for facing uncertainty and achieving goals.
+One of my values is **never stop learning**.
+That's the key to face uncertainty and achieve goals.

-I live in my home city Loja 🇪🇨 with my cat and dog.
-I work remotely from here.
+I live in my home city Loja with my cat and dog. 🐾 I work remotely from here.

 ## Blog articles 📜
 As I never stop learning, I never stop sharing knowledge.
 So, I started blogging about data science on Medium.
 Some blogs are in Spanish and others in English.